Sirolimus Oral Solution

 Unwanted side effects that you may not be aware of whilst taking Rapamune include an increase in blood pressure and changes in the levels of red or white blood cells or substances carried in your blood (e.g. fat, cholesterol, protein, potassium or liver enzymes).
 During treatment your doctor may do blood tests to measure these changes.

-Other side effects not listed above may also occur in some patients.
+listed above may also occur in some patients.
 Tell your doctor if you notice anything that is making you unwell.